See every side of every news story

 Euclid Telescope Releases First Data, Mapping 26 Million Galaxies

-• The European Space Agency released initial data from the Euclid space telescope, capturing images of 26 million galaxies up to 10.5 billion light-years away.
+• The European Space Agency has released images from the Euclid space telescope, revealing 26 million galaxies, some up to 10.5 billion light-years away.

 Insights by Ground AI